 Chinese mainland reports 28 new locally transmitted COVID-19 cases

 BEIJING, Sept.
-20 (Xinhua) -- The Chinese mainland on Sunday reported 28 new locally transmitted COVID-19 cases, all in Fujian Province, the National Health Commission said in its daily report on Monday.
+23 (Xinhua) -- The Chinese mainland on Wednesday reported 28 new locally transmitted COVID-19 cases, the National Health Commission said in its daily report on Thursday.

+Of the new local cases, 20 were reported in Fujian and the other eight were reported in Heilongjiang.

-Also reported were 21 new imported cases, including nine in Yunnan, four in Shanghai, two each in Zhejiang, Guangxi and Sichuan, one each in Fujian and Shandong.
+Also reported were 15 new imported cases, with five in Yunnan, three in Tianjin, two each in Shanghai, Hubei and Guangdong, and one in Liaoning, the commission said.

-The total number of confirmed COVID-19 cases on the mainland reached 95,738 by Sunday, including 942 patients still receiving treatment, ten of whom were in severe conditions.
+The total number of confirmed COVID-19 cases on the mainland reached 95,894 by Wednesday, including 990 patients still receiving treatment, 14 of whom were in severe conditions.

-A total of 13 asymptomatic cases were newly reported, 12 ones arriving from outside the mainland and one transmitted locally.
-There were a total of 354 asymptomatic cases, of whom 345 were imported, under medical observation as of Sunday.
+A total of 14 asymptomatic cases were newly reported, all arriving from outside the mainland.
+There were a total of 348 asymptomatic cases, of whom 340 were imported, under medical observation as of Wednesday.

 Photos